robwithhair/PDF-Printer/README.md

 Pull requests are very welcome, should you wish to tidy up or add functionality to this code.

+Currently working on tidying up, setting command line arguments and commenting the code properly.

 If you want to say thanks, just use my service.  http://post-this-for-me.appspot.com < Temporary URL